nens/threedigrid-builder/README.rst

 ------------

 This package is distributed as binary only, because its (Fortran) source code is proprietary.
-The currently supported platforms are Windows 64-bit, Linux (x86_64 and i686), and OSX (x86_64).
+The currently supported platforms are Windows, Linux, and OSX, all 64 bit versions only.

 First install sqlite and spatialite libraries, e.g. on Ubuntu::